 At present, this project is in the implementation stages.
 The LRT and the cycle track along 102 Avenue are scheduled for construction beginning in 2016 for completion by 2020.
 Until the work is implemented, it is difficult to quantify the benefits in terms of collision frequency or severity reduction as a baseline for this corridor is difficult to establish due to the significant change in nature of this corridor that is expected as the LRT is built and as Downtown development advances.
-However, research elsewhere demonstrates that this project will likely result in significant benefits in terms of increased cycling volumes and decreased cycling collisions, as the implementation of physically separated cycle tracks across North America has been consistently shown in research to significantly increase bicycle use and improve safety for all road users^{iv}.
-In conjunction with the overall increase in activity along the corridor as a result of the LRT and significant redevelopment along the corridor, it is anticipated that safety will be significantly improved for all road users.
+However, research elsewhere demonstrates that this project will likely result in significant benefits in terms of increased cycling volumes and decreased cycling collisions, as the implementation of physically separated cycle tracks across North America has been consistently shown in research to significantly increase bicycle use and improve safety for all road users.
+In conjunction with the overall increase in activity along the corridor as a result of the LRT and significant redevelopment and intensification in the surrounding downtown area, it is anticipated that safety will be significantly improved for all road users and will contribute to an overall "safety in numbers" effect for pedestrians and cyclists in particular.